Benjamin A. Poore: Early career

-After receiving his commission, Poore was assigned to the 12th Infantry Regiment, with which he served at Madison Barracks, New York and Fort Sully, South Dakota.
+After receiving his commission, Poore was assigned to the 12th Infantry, with which he served at Madison Barracks, New York and Fort Sully, South Dakota.
 From 1891 to 1893, he attended the Infantry and Cavalry School (now the United States Army Command and General Staff College) at Fort Leavenworth, Kansas.
-He was promoted to first lieutenant in the 10th Infantry Regiment in September 1892, and transferred to the 6th Infantry Regiment later that month.
+He was promoted to first lieutenant in the 10th Infantry in September 1892, and transferred to the 6th Infantry later that month.

 From 1893 to 1895, Poore served on the West Point faculty as professor of modern languages.
 From 1895 to 1898, he served with the 6th Infantry at Fort Thomas, Kentucky.
 During the Spanish–American War, Poore served with the Bureau of Military Information.
 He subsequently served in Puerto Rico as commissary officer of the brigade commanded by Theodore Schwan, followed by assignment as adjutant of Schwan's brigade and the Western District of Puerto Rico.
 While in Puerto Rico, he took part in the July 1898 Battle of Guanica and August 1898 Battle of Hormigueros.
 After the war, Poore served with the 6th Infantry, first at Fort Thomas, and later at Fort Sam Houston, Texas, including postings as regimental quartermaster and regimental adjutant.
 He was promoted to captain in March 1899.